funixz/glusterdocs/Install-Guide/Setup_Bare_metal.md

     InfiniBand are great if you have access to them, but even a 1GBE backbone can help you get the most out of you deployment.
-Make sure that the interfaces you are going to use are also in DNS since we will be using the hostnames when we deploy Gluster
+Make sure that the interfaces you are going to use are also in DNS since we will be using the hostnames when we deploy Gluster.
 -   When it comes to disks, the more the merrier.
-Although you could technically fake things out with a single disk, there would be performance issues as soon as you tried to do any real work on the servers
+Although you could technically fake things out with a single disk, there would be performance issues as soon as you tried to do any real work on the servers.

 With the explosion of commodity hardware, you don’t need to be a hardware expert these days to deploy a server.
 Although this is